 - Be welcoming and give people permission to pray at their own level of comfort – whether out loud or quietly.
 Don’t put anyone on the spot and don’t have the unrealistic expectation that people are comfortable praying in groups, etc. It’s important that people don’t feel intimidated, but invited!

 - Plan well!
 There should be clear leadership and each person walking in should have a good experience with God in community with others.
+Consider inviting people to a Prayer “Experience” rather than a Prayer “Meeting.”
 If no one takes the time to develop a focused prayer time but instead just asks what prayer requests people may have, the prayer meeting is doomed to stay small.

 - When people leave a prayer meeting or experience, they should feel confident that God is already on the move responding to the prayers of His people.
 Knowing that our prayers are heard and that Heaven is stirred with activity by our kingdom-focused praying is important.

 - Be intentional about training people in prayer.
 People will not give themselves to something they feel inadequate or uncertain about.
 Consider offering some training in prayer that will enhance your congregation’s growth in communicating and communing with God so that those who feel deficient or poorly equipped to be a part of a corporate experience in prayer can begin to grow in their confidence.
 Sometimes training can be incorporated into your prayer meetings.
 A concept of prayer can be taught and then the group can practice the concept in real time.

 - Talk to God, not one another.
 Talking about prayer isn’t prayer.
 Sometimes our prayer meetings involve a lot of offering of requests and very little actual prayer time.
 Unless some teaching/training is part of your prayer meetings or experiences, keep talking to one another at a minimum.